mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 | 12      | label              | optional column                            |          |

 !!! note "Optional column: label"
-    It is useful to use when several PMUs exist on a single bus, labels used in the variable `pmuCurrent` should be consistent with labels in the variable `pmuVoltage`.
+    The optional column label is useful to use when several PMUs exist on a single bus, where labels used in the variable `pmuCurrent` should be consistent with labels in the variable `pmuVoltage`.

 ---

-The `legacyFlow` data structure:
+The `legacyFlow` data structure

 | Column  | Description        | Type                                | Unit     |
 |:-------:|:-------------------|:------------------------------------|:---------|